apache/druid/docs/operations/spark.md

 ### Deep Storage Configs
 The configuration properties used when interacting with deep storage systems directly.
 Only used in the writer.
 (The reader interacts with deep storage as well, but for now operates purely off the metadata returned in segment LoadSpecs).

-**Caution**: The Azure storage config doesn't work.
-Users will have to implement their own segment writers and register them with the SegmentWriterRegistry (and hopefully contribute them back to this warning can be removed! :))

 #### Local Deep Storage Config
 `deepStorageType` = `local`